 The Trump administration promises to be the biggest stress-test American democracy has ever had to undergo.
 Many are confident that the institutions of democracy will endure the onslaught and that, once he gets to Washington, the establishment’s huge institutional power will end up having the upper hand and moderating the president's personal power, both in form and substance.
 Washington is not New York, and you certainly see things differently from the White House than from Trump Tower.

 Stabilizers will have to work.
 The Republican Party’s absolute majority in both Congress and Senate can be a governing factor, at least until the midterm elections two years from now.
-It is to be hoped that the steep political learning curve of the most neophyte president in history will have come to an end by then, and that we will have a temperate, governmental Donald Trump in the White House.
+It is to be hoped that the steep political learning curve of the most neophyte president in history will have come to an end by then and that we will have a temperate, governmental Donald Trump in the White House.
 Until he begins to govern, there is still a loophole for the benefit of the doubt.
 After all, what he is communicating so far in his compulsive Tweets are his personal opinions, not yet his policies.
 The sooner he realizes that he cannot govern through 140 character messages, the better.
 He might end up being a popular and respected president.
-And yet, as any head of human resources will tell you, past behaviour is the best predictor of future behaviour.
+And yet, like any head of human resources will tell you, past behavior is the best predictor of future behavior.